fishnchipper/line-firebase-light/README.md

 ### Users

 `https://localhost:65000/api` is accessible for a user who gets a session cookie after a successful authentication through `Sign In` on web interface.
+Users do not need a separate access token to access RESTful APIs.

 ### Applications